ska-telescope/ska-ser-infra-machinery/README.md

 A set of make targets were created to help with the creation and query of Elasticsearch API keys.
 These targets are defined on a makefile named `elastic.mk` in the `ska-cicd-makefile` repo, `.make` submodule.

-The available `make` targets are:
+The available `make` targets can be called with the command `make playbooks elastic` and are as follows:

-- `elastic-check`: Check the status of the Elasticsearch cluster.
+- `check`: Check the status of the Elasticsearch cluster.
-- `elastic-key-list`: List all the existing API keys.
+- `key-list`: List all the existing API keys.
-- `elastic-key-new KEY_NAME=somename [KEY_expiration=10d]`: Create a new API key with the given name and optional expiration time.
+- `key-new KEY_NAME=somename [KEY_expiration=10d]`: Create a new API key with the given name and optional expiration time.
-- `elastic-key-info KEY_ID=keyid`: Display the information of the given API key using the key id.
+- `key-info KEY_ID=keyid`: Display the information of the given API key using the key id.
-- `elastic-key-invalidate KEY_ID=keyid`: Invalidate the given API key using the key id.
+- `key-invalidate KEY_ID=keyid`: Invalidate the given API key using the key id.
-- `elastic-key-query KEY=encodedkey`: Query test for the Elasticsearch cluster health status using the encoded API key.
+- `key-query KEY=encodedkey`: Query test for the Elasticsearch cluster health status using the encoded API key.

 These make targets need the following environment variables to be set:
 - `ELASTIC_PASSWORD`: Password for the `elastic` user.